rmitchellscott/Aviary/docs/CONFIGURATION.md

    - `PDF_DIR`: Single-user mode, directory for archived PDFs
 - **S3 backend**: Stores archived documents and backups in S3-compatible object storage
 - **Single-user mode limitation**: In single-user mode, only archived documents use the storage backend.
 The `rmapi.conf` file is always stored in the filesystem at `/root/.config/rmapi/rmapi.conf` and must be mounted as a volume for persistence. `PDF_DIR` is ignored when using S3 storage backend
 - **Migration constraint**: Single-user to multi-user migration requires using the same storage backend.
-For cross-backend migrations, see the [Migration Guide](docs/MIGRATION_GUIDE.md)
+For cross-backend migrations, see [Data Management](docs/DATA_MANAGEMENT.md)
 - **Database storage**: SQLite databases are always stored in the `DATA_DIR` and require volume mounts.
 For stateless deployment, use PostgreSQL with S3 storage backend

 ## Database Configuration (Multi-User Mode)